GrzegorzWirtek/Letter-counter/README.md

 ## General info

 Application created for personal use and for learning Webpack.
 Shows the percentage value of each letter of the Polish alphabet in the text.
-Created with vanila, objec oriented JavaScript, HTML and Sass preprocessor.
+Created with vanila, objec oriented JavaScript, HTML and SCSS.

 ## Technologies